ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/backup-restore-etcd-s3/guide.es-es.md

 >
 > Save the S3 credentials, you will use the `S3 access key` and the `S3 secret key` in the configuration of the upcoming etcd backup.

-Click on the name of your object storage bucket to see its information:
+Click the name of your object storage bucket to see its information:

 ![OVHcloud S3 Rancher S3 bucket information](images/s3-details.png){.thumbnail}